ron2015schmitt/Mathematiques/doc/intro/print-debug/README.md

-## Pretty Printing to a terminal
+## Pretty Printing to a Terminal
-Mathématiques provides printing of ASCII and Unicode text that is cleanly formatted, colored and stylized.
+Mathématiques provides functions and macros for printing of ASCII and Unicode text that is cleanly formatted, colored and stylized.
 Colors and styles require a terminal that support [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
-## ECHO() for C++ statements
+### ECHO for C++ statements
 The `ECHO` macro prints the enclosed C++ statement to the stdout, in addition to the statement being compiled and included in the executable.
 ```C++
 ECHO(int x = 5);